timescale/docs/migrate/livesync.md

 integrate.

 You use Livesync to:
-* Copy existing data from a Postgres instance to a $SERVICE_LONG:
+* Copy existing data from a PostgreSQL instance to a $SERVICE_LONG:
   - Copy data at up to 150 GB/hr.
 You need at least a 4 CPU/16GB source database, and a 4 CPU/16GB target $SERVICE_SHORT.
   - Copy the publication tables in parallel.
 However, large tables are still copied using a single connection.
     Parallel copying is in the backlog.
   - Forget foreign key relationships.
 Livesync disables foreign key validation during the sync.
 For example, if a `metrics` table refers to the `id` column on the `tags` table, you can still sync only the `metrics` table without worrying about their foreign key relationships.
   - Track progress.
-Postgres expose `COPY` progress under in `pg_stat_progress_copy`.
+PostgreSQL expose `COPY` progress under in `pg_stat_progress_copy`.
-* Synchronize real-time changes from a Postgres instance to a $SERVICE_LONG.
+* Synchronize real-time changes from a PostgreSQL instance to a $SERVICE_LONG.
-* Add and remove tables on demand using the [Postgres PUBLICATION interface](https://www.postgresql.org/docs/current/sql-createpublication.html).
+* Add and remove tables on demand using the [PostgreSQL PUBLICATION interface](https://www.postgresql.org/docs/current/sql-createpublication.html).
 * Enable features such as [hypertables][about-hypertables], [columnstore][compression], and
    [continuous aggregates][caggs] on your logical replica.